agude/agude.github.io/_books/the_evolutionary_void.md

 universe.
 I did not predict the ending this time, unlike for {% include book_link.html title="Judas Unchained" %}, but in a way that is why it felt
 abrupt: it was foreshadowed but more subtlety.
-Still, there are some satisfying moments, like when Qutax gets revenge against The Cat[^adama], and all the mysteries of Edeard's city are revealed.
+Still, there are some satisfying moments, like when Qutax gets revenge against The Cat[^adama], and when all the mysteries of Edeard's city are revealed.

 All and all, the series does not quite meet the expectations set by {% include